Skip to main content

 You can create tags in two ways:

-• Centralized in tags.aml: Create and manage tags in the tags.aml file located in the Development workspace, under the settings folder.
-You can modify that file using either the Visual editor or Code editor.
-Using this file, you can:
+• Centralized in tags.aml: All tags are centralized in the tags.aml file, located in Development > settings folder.
+Using the Code or Visual editor, you can:

 • Manage all data models, datasets, and dashboards associated with a specific tag

-• Directly on objects: Create tags on-the-fly by adding them directly to objects without pre-defining them.
+• Directly on objects: Create tag by adding them directly to objects without pre-defining them.

 Add tags to an item